azavea/ansible-opentripplanner/README.md

 - `otp_version` - Commit to pull from (default: `339c1deb1daaa5edb63cbcd738318591ad9a61c7`, 0.11.x branch)
 - `otp_user` - OTP default user (default: `opentripplanner`)
 - `otp_osm_source_url` - OSM data url to load into OTP (default: See Example section below)
+- `otp_process_mem` - JVM maximum memory, passed directly to the JVM -Xmx option (default: `3G`, e.g. 3 gigabytes)
+- `otp_web_port` - Port to serve the OTP webapp/API on (default: `8080`)
 - `upstart_start_on` - Upstart job, passed directly to 'start on' (default: `(filesystem and net-device-up IFACE=lo)`)

 ## Example Playbook

 See the [examples](./examples/) directory.
 After a `vagrant up` Open Trip Planner will be running on localhost:8080.

-### VM Prerequisites

-The Open Trip Planner java VM requires at least 1.5Gb of memory.
-The graph builder to construct the OSM graph requires a little more.

-The example VM in this repo is configured to use 3Gb, which should be enough to compile and build a graph for a medium sized city.
+### Open Trip Planner memory usage

+OTP memory usage depends on the graph size.
+Once loaded, the graph will take up a constant amount of space in memory, so it's easy enough to simply load the graph to see how big it is.
+When it's initially loading, though, it will temporarily spike to consume a greater amount, so it's good to leave some headroom in the `otp_process_mem` variable.

+The default graph (Philadelphia) will load using about 2Gb, so the default `otp_process_mem` value of 3Gb provides ample headroom for the JVM to operate.

-If you encounter a java OutOfMemory exception while provisioning, consider bumping your vm memory in the Vagrantfile.
+If you encounter a java OutOfMemory exception while provisioning, you should bump the value of `otp_process_mem` and the memory of your VM until the graph you have selected loads.

 ### Loading OSM Data